yuri-schmaltz/Wan2GP/README.md

 ## 🔥 Latest News!!
+* May 26 2025: 👋 WanGP v5.31 : Added Phantom 14B, a model that you can use to transfer objects / people in the video.
+My preference goes to Vace that remains the king of controlnets.
-* May 26 2025: 👋 Wan 2.1GP v5.3 : Happy with a Video generation and want to do more generations using the same settings but you can't remember what you did or you find it to hard to copy / paste one per one each setting from the file metadata ?
+* May 26 2025: 👋 WanGP v5.3 : Happy with a Video generation and want to do more generations using the same settings but you can't remember what you did or you find it to hard to copy / paste one per one each setting from the file metadata ?
 Rejoice !
 There are now multiple ways to turn this tedious process into a one click task:
     - Select one Video recently generated in the Video Gallery and click *Use Selected Video Settings*
     - Click *Drop File Here*  and select a Video you saved somewhere, if the settings metadata have been saved with the Video you will be able to extract them automatically
     - Click *Export Settings to File* to save on your harddrive the current settings.
 You will be able to use them later again by clicking *Drop File Here* and select this time a Settings json file
-* May 23 2025: 👋 Wan 2.1GP v5.21 : Improvements for Vace: better transitions between Sliding Windows,Support for Image masks in Matanyone, new Extend Video for Vace, different types of automated background removal
+* May 23 2025: 👋 WanGP v5.21 : Improvements for Vace: better transitions between Sliding Windows,Support for Image masks in Matanyone, new Extend Video for Vace, different types of automated background removal
-* May 20 2025: 👋 Wan 2.1GP v5.2 : Added support for Wan CausVid which is a distilled Wan model that can generate nice looking videos in only 4 to 12 steps.
+* May 20 2025: 👋 WanGP v5.2 : Added support for Wan CausVid which is a distilled Wan model that can generate nice looking videos in only 4 to 12 steps.
  The great thing is that Kijai (Kudos to him !) has created a CausVid Lora that can be combined with any existing Wan t2v model 14B like Wan Vace 14B.
  See instructions below on how to use CausVid.\
  Also as an experiment I have added support for the MoviiGen, the first model that claims to capable to generate 1080p videos (if you have enough VRAM (20GB...) and be ready to wait for a long time...).
 Don't hesitate to share your impressions on the Discord server.
-* May 18 2025: 👋 Wan 2.1GP v5.1 : Bonus Day, added LTX Video 13B Distilled: generate in less than one minute, very high quality Videos !
+* May 18 2025: 👋 WanGP v5.1 : Bonus Day, added LTX Video 13B Distilled: generate in less than one minute, very high quality Videos !
-* May 17 2025: 👋 Wan 2.1GP v5.0 : One App to Rule Them All !\
+* May 17 2025: 👋 WanGP v5.0 : One App to Rule Them All !\
     Added support for the other great open source architectures:
     - Hunyuan Video : text 2 video (one of the best, if not the best t2v) ,image 2 video and the recently released Hunyuan Custom (very good identify preservation when injecting a person into a video)
     - LTX Video 13B (released last week): very long video support and fast 720p generation.Wan GP version has been greatly optimzed and reduced LTX Video VRAM requirements by 4 !